trustedlogin/Remove-Dashboard-Access/README.md

 * Donate link: http://www.werdswords.com
 * Tags: dashboard, access, users, administration
 * Requires at least: 3.1
-* Tested up to: 3.5.1
+* Tested up to: 4.0.0
-* Stable tag: 1.0
+* Stable tag: 1.1

-This WordPress plugin limits user access to the dashboard based on whether users have a chosen capability.
+This WordPress plugin limits user access to the dashboard based on whether users have a specific role or chosen capability.
 Disallowed users are redirected to a chosen URL.

 #### New features include: